premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2009-03-04-biometric-credit-cards.md

 Think about this.
 We don’t need any external items to uniquely identify us.
 Right?
 Each one of us has unique features like fingerprints or retinas.
 Why can’t we use them?

-Retina scan is one of the oldest & most secure bio-metrics available today.
+Retina scan is one of the oldest & most secure biometrics available today.
 The blood vessels on the back of everyone’s eye have a unique pattern.
 The retina scan uses a light source to illuminate the blood vessels which are then photographed and analyzed.
 They use a coupler to examine the pattern.

 Faking a human retina at this moment is impossible.
 I read somewhere that the error rate of retinal scans is one in ten million whereas for fingerprints, it's one in 500.